102 Kitchen Paint Colors

 These colors will give your kitchen a more formal and mature feel.
 Mauve and sage are especially a favorite of French and farmhouse kitchen enthusiasts.
 Similar to light colors, you have the option of painting either the walls or your cabinets.

 If you’re planning on selling your home soon, then stick with a neutral color pallet.
-White, tans, greys, khaki, and off white shades are all popular.
+White, tans, greys, khaki, and off-white shades are all popular.
 It also prevents you from turning off a potential buyer because you picked a polarizing, bold color.

 Your kitchen doesn’t have to be one flat color and boring, though.
 Try to give your kitchen dimension and detail by choosing different neutral colors and shades.
 You can supplement this by adding natural materials.
 A natural wood floor or granite countertop will blend perfectly.

 This type of color scheme can work in almost any style of kitchen.
-It works especially well in a farmhouse or French country style kitchen.
+It works especially well in a farmhouse or French country-style kitchen.

 You don’t have to paint your kitchen walls to add color to your kitchen.
 Take a look up and consider painting your ceiling.
 This will give the space an unexpected pop of color.
 Traditional design rules state that painting your ceiling a color will close the ceiling in and make it feel lower than it really is.
 This isn’t true to a point.

-Choose a lighter color, like robin’s egg blue, pale yellow, or mauve.
+Choose a lighter color, like Robin’s egg blue, pale yellow, or mauve.
 These are the perfect colors for painting your ceiling or for using the same color on your ceiling and walls, so your entire kitchen is one color.
 If you have your heart set on a dark color for the ceiling, you could go with an inky black.
 But be careful, because black can close your ceiling in if your ceiling height is too low.

-11. Shades of Grey Kitchen Paint Colors
+11. Shades of Elegance

 Grey is a modern kitchen color.
 It can look warm and inviting with black or gold finishes or super sleek with stainless steel appliances.
 Most people choose a single shade of grey, but don’t let that stop you from choosing more.